adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 #### Parameters

-roles - array of roles to check.
-OR logic (any role)
+`roles` - an array of roles to check.
+It uses OR logic (any role will pass).

 ```javascript
   static get middleware() {